June-Ma/Flashcards/README.md

 # Flashcards 📚

 A simple Python program for practising questions and learning through flashcards, can change the questions and answers in there.
-Have fun!
+Have fun!！

 ## Features
 - Create your own flashcards